Dilbert66/esphome-vistaECP/README.md

 To compensate for the limitations of the minimal zone data sent by the panel, a time to live (TTL) attribute for each faulted zone was used.
 The panel only sends fault messages when a zone is faulted or alarmed and does not send data when the zone is restored, therefore the TTL timer is used to reset a zone after a preset duration once it stops receiving those fault/alarm messages for that zone.
 You can tweak the TTL setting in the YAML.
 The default timer is set to 30 seconds.
 I've also added persistent storage and recovery for zone status in the event of a power failure or reboot of the ESP.
 The system will use persistent storage to recover the last known status of the zone on restart.

-There are two versions of the YAML configuration file.
-File VistaAlarm.yaml uses text sensors to display the zone statuses as: O=open, C=closed, A=alarm, B=bypass, F=fire.
-For those that prefer binary sensors for zone status ie open or closed only with a device class appropriate for the zone type, I've provided file VistaAlarm_binary_sensors.yaml.
-The other zone status such as Bypass and Alarm will be accessible via another text field called "Zone Status" with the zone status sent as BY:x,AL:x where x is the applicable zone, BY=bypass, AL=alarm.

 From documented info, it seems that some panels send an F2 command with extra system details but the panel I have here (Vista 20P version 3.xx ADT version) does not.
 Only the F7 is available for zone and system status in my case but this is good enough for this purpose.

 As far as writing on the bus and the request to send pulsing sequence, most documentation only discusses keypad traffic and this only uses the the 3rd pulse.
 In actuality the pulses are used as noted below depending on the device type requesting to send: